 From this all too brief sketch of the function of these organs we may now return to the question of the systematic value of the modified arm of the male.
 Prof. Steenstrup was firmly convinced of the paramount importance of the hectocotylisation as a classificatory character, and he seemed to cling to this belief almost with the ardour of a devotee for a religious principle.
-In 1881 he published a memoir in which a new classification of the genera Sepia, Loligo, Rossia, and some other forms was propounded, based avowedly on the position of the hectocotylised arm; and when this scheme was attacked by the late Dr. Brock of Göttingen, he defended it vigorously in a further communication, placing at its head the following thesis, much in the same spirit as Luther nailed his famous theses to the church door at Wittenberg: "Hectocotylatio bene observata et rite considerata divisionibus naturae semper congruit; incongrua divisionibus, eas arbitrarias et factitias esse indicat."
+In 1881 he published a memoir in which a new classification of the general Sepia, Loligo, Rossia, and some other forms was pro-Sepia, Lotigo, Rossia, and some other forms was propounded, based avowedly on the position of the hectocytlised arm; and when this scheme was attacked by the late Dr. Brock of Göttingen, he defended it vigorously in a further communication, placing at its head the following thesis, much in the same spirit as Luther nailed his famous theses to the church door at Wittenberg: ' Hectocotylatio bene observata et rite considerata divisionibus naturae semper congruit; incongrua divisionibus, eas arbitrarias et factitias esse indicat.''